 Brands is a member of various honorary societies, including the Society of American Historians and the Philosophical Society of Texas.
 He is a regular guest on national radio and television programs, and is frequently interviewed by the American and foreign press.
 His writings have been published in several countries and translated into German, French, Russian, Chinese, Japanese, and Korean.

-Spring 2018 Study Tour
+Spring Study Tour Interest List

 For additional information about any of our courses, to register offline, or to add your name to our mailing and/or email lists, please contact our adminstrator at registrar.houstonseminar.org or phone 713.666.9000.